KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

     + \frac{\lambda_j}{\sum_i c_{ij}} \frac{\partial L}{\partial \lambda_j}.
 ```

 So the gradient is weighted by the current reconstruction value, which is guaranteed to be positive (negative radioactivity is meaningless).
 To make it work, we can start with any non-zero positive initial image, and iterate until the result is “good enough”.
-Fig. [44](#fig:jnfbpml) shows the filtered backprojection and ML-EM reconstructions from the same dataset.
+[](#fig:jnfbpml) shows the filtered backprojection and ML-EM reconstructions from the same dataset.
 (The image shown is not the true maximum likelihood image, since iterations were stopped early as discussed below).

 :::{figure} figs/fig_jnfbpml.pdf
 :name: fig:jnfbpml